DoctorKhan/votex/service-implementation-plan.md

 }

 /**
- * Gets LLM feedback on a proposal
+ * Gets smart feedback on a proposal
  * @param title The proposal title
  * @param description The proposal description
  * @returns Feedback string
  */
-export async function getLlmFeedback(title: string, description: string) {
+export async function getSmartFeedback(title: string, description: string) {
   if (!title.trim() || !description.trim()) {
     throw new Error('Title and description are required');
   }